rsplds/FundsCalculator/README.md

 <hr>
 <h4>For Admin:</h4>
 <p>First you have to create platforms with required values.
 Path:- Admin-> Platforms -> Add New Platform.</p>
 <p>After create all platforms, visit platform settings page and here you can active platform for calculations.
-Path:- Admin-> Platforms -> Platform Options.</p>
+Path:- Admin-> Platforms -> Platform Options. <b>Please don't forget to active platform otherwise calculation will be zero.</b></p>
 <h4>Display form on Front-end, you can check the plugin settings page.</h4>
 <p>&nbsp;</p>